Quantum circuit model for continuous-time quantum walks on random graphs: Quantum Circuit decomposition

-where the matrix elements $[\bm{M}^{\otimes k}]_{ij}$ can be determined using Lemma~\ref{lem:angle_parity} (a detailed discussion is given in Appendix~\ref{appB:Lemma_3}).
-Eq.~\eqref{eq:angle_lin_sys} is exactly a Walsh-Hadamard transform~\cite{mikko2004quantumcircuits,mikko2005transformation}, where $2^{-k/2} \bm{M}^{\otimes k}$ corresponds to $H^{\otimes k}$.
-Thus, computing the $\set{\omega_i}$ angles is precisely multiplication by $2^{-k}H^{\otimes k}$ applied to ${\set\eta_i}$ [see Eq.~\eqref{eqB:transformation} for details].
-Therefore, the final circuit representation of $\Breve{\bm{U}}_{\mathsf{BD}}$ in Eq.~\eqref{eq:uni_BD_decomp} consists of the ZYZ circuit decomposition (see Eq.~\eqref{eq:multi_ctrl_rot}) and the phase components [\emph{i.e.}, $e^{i\Delta_b} \mathrm{I}$ Eq.~\eqref{eq:U_tild_BD}] of the original unitary blocks $\Breve{\bm{U}}_{\mathsf{BD}}$.
-These are factored out from $\Breve{\bm{U}}_{\mathsf{BD}}$ and collected into a final diagonal gate denoted by $\bm{U}^{(d)}$, which captures the local phases.
-From the circuit structure of the multi-qubit rotation gate circuit in Eq.~\eqref{circ:ZYZ_decomp}, it can be clearly understood that the circuit structure shown above represents the recursive construction of a unitary operator where $n$-qubit circuit structure can be constructed from $n-1$ qubit circuit structure.
+Therefore, the final circuit representation of $\Breve{\bm{U}}_{\mathsf{BD}}$ in Eq.~\eqref{eq:uni_BD_decomp} consists of the ZYZ circuit decomposition (see Eq.~\eqref{eq:multi_ctrl_rot}) and the phase components [\emph{i.e.}, $\Breve{\bm{U}}_{\mathsf{BD}}^{(0)}$ From the circuit structure of the multi-qubit rotation gate circuit in Eq.~\eqref{circ:ZYZ_decomp} and following the construction of diagonal Pauli-strings in \cite{sarkar2024scalable}, it can be clearly understood that the circuit structure shown above represents the recursive construction of a unitary operator where $n$-qubit circuit structure can be constructed from $n-1$ qubit circuit structure, making the circuit construction scalable.